AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 6. Determine end-of-semester flight awards individual awards NLT LLAB #12.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).

-## ****RECRUITING AND RETENTION FLIGHT****
+## RECRUITING AND RETENTION FLIGHT

-### **Recruiting & Retention Flight Commander (345 RFC/CC) – C/Maj Bryan Hureau**
+### Recruiting & Retention Flight Commander (345 RFC/CC) – C/Maj Bryan Hureau
 **Function:** Oversees detachment public affairs, outreach, and recruiting through local community events, and supervises social media presence.
 Acts as Point of Contact (PoC) when coordinating with external organizations.

 **Reports to:** 345 SQ/DO

 **Duties:** The 345 RFC/CC is responsible for:
 1. Planning and executing recruitment events, etc. as coordinated by the RO at UMass Lowell
 2. Overseeing the planning and execution of recruiting events, etc. at host crosstown universities as organized by 345 OIC/CRR.
 3. Ensuring pictures are taken at all PMT and voluntary PMT cadet functions and posting them to Flickr.
 4. Maintaining a continuous and positive social media presence for the Detachment and educating cadets about Air Force policies regarding the use of social media.

-6. Advising SQ leadership on operating in a manner that retains cadets.
+5. Advising SQ leadership on operating in a manner that retains cadets.
 7. Acting as a point of contact for cadets considering dropping Air Force ROTC.

 **Deliverables:**

-**1.**     Submit after action reports to SQ/DO following all recruitment (local and crosstown) events NLT three days after event execution.
+1. Submit after action reports to SQ/DO following all recruitment (local and crosstown) events NLT three days after event execution.
 2. Organize and host biweekly MWR events with at least 10% detachment attendance.
 3. Organize and host biweekly recruiting events scheduled during LLAB time.

-3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+4. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 5. Upload pictures to Detachment Flickr weekly.

-7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).
+6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### **OIC of Crosstown Recruiting & Retention (345 OIC/CRR) – C/Capt Evan Blatus**